Complete Golf Store Business Logo

 Drill 2: Bunker Rounds Fired in Rapid Succession

-One of the most significant impediments to amateur players becoming good bunker players is anxiety — they worry about the outcome, which results in stress and, ironically, the awful shot they feared in the first place.
+Anxiety is the main reason that keeps amateur players from becoming good bunker hitters — they worry about the outcome, which results in stress and, ironically, the awful shot they feared in the first place.

 A simple drill that reduces tension in your arms and hands and lets you play freely is an excellent approach to alleviate this stress.